|My own egg cups|

 Do add salt.
 Some people add butter.
 The taste of butter dominates too much for my liking, but I do like herbal salt on my eggs.

 Oh, the perfect way to soft-boil an egg?
 Who knows.
-Many years ago I happened to win an egg cooker in a lottery (to my delight, as it turned out) and even that thing needs a bit of tweaking so I get my perfectly boiled egg: Solid white, runny yolk.
+Many years ago I happened to win an egg cooker in a lottery (to my delight, as it turned out) and even that thing needs a bit of tweaking so I get my perfectly soft-boiled egg: Solid white, runny yolk.